Cincinnati Freedom

 Finding a permanent home for her was a source of some debate, as most considered her no longer eligible for slaughter.
 The Cincinnati Zoo declined to house her, citing health concerns and the possibility that she could not be safely contained.
 Jan Malley, a Northern Kentucky woman with a 12 acre farm, was also considered as a possibility.
 In late March, however, artist Peter Max offered $180,000 worth of paintings to the SPCA for use at their next auction.
 In return, he took custody of the cow, whom he named to commemorate not only her dramatic pursuit of liberty, but the city into which she escaped.

-Cincinnati Freedom received the key to Cincinnati, but didn't wear it during the Cincinnati Reds Findlay Market Opening Day Parade on April 1, 2002, as planned, because she was judged too jumpy and nervous to participate.
+Cincinnati Freedom received the key to Cincinnati, but did not wear it during the Cincinnati Reds Findlay Market Opening Day Parade on April 1, 2002, as planned, because she was judged too jumpy and nervous to participate.
 She was brought to her permanent home at Farm Sanctuary's New York Shelter on April 11, 2002, where she spent the rest of her life.
 She was reported to be doing well in the sanctuary and had apparently made a number of friends, including Queenie, a cow who escaped from a slaughterhouse in Queens, New York, in 2000.

 In 2008, Cincinnati Freedom developed spinal cancer, an incurable and untreatable ailment in cows.
 She was euthanized on December 29, 2008.